lilyyapinglang/house_rent_price_analysis/README.md

 ## Libraries used
 - Python 3.11.3
+- Refer to `.\requirement.txt`

 ## Usage

 1. Clone the repository: git clone https://github.com/username/rental-price-prediction.git
-2. Navigate into the cloned repository: cd rental-price-prediction
+2. Navigate into the cloned repository
 3. Install the necessary libraries: pip install -r requirements.txt
 4. Go to `house_rental_shanghai.ipynb` and run the cells.

 Note: You will need `Python 3.x` and `pip` installed on your machine to run this project.

-## the files in the repository
+## Files in the repository

 - collect_data
     - `get_all_urls_rent.py`, scraping script to get all the urls of rental apartment in Lianjia.com